-First thing one notices once they cross Krishna is the enormous Dam and huge electric lines just ashore.
+The first thing one notices once they cross Krishna is the enormous Dam and huge electric lines just ashore.
 There lies one of the largest hydel power stations generating electricity from Krishna waters.
-Visitors are not allowed on dam but power station during festive seasons.
+Visitors are not allowed on dams but power stations during festive seasons.

 5) Its all in the name – SRISAILAM.

-In simple words, its the mountain(Sailam) where Lord(Sri) stays and it is one of the most popular Hindu Shrine to Lord Shiva.
-It has huge history beyond and this temple is considered to be one of the most sacred places on earth.
+In simple words, it’s the mountain(Sailam) where Lord(Sri) stays and it is one of the most popular Hindu Shrine to Lord Shiva.
+It has a huge history beyond and this temple is considered to be one of the most sacred places on earth.
 This place has grown popular as the idol(Sivalingam) can be touched for those who can afford Rs.300 tickets.
-Valid form of ID is required to visit the temple.
+A valid form of ID is required to visit the temple.

 Proper attire is must.
 Dhoti or shirtless for men and Saree or Dress with dupatta for women.

 6) What to see around?
 Lots.

 There are so many places around of every kind, all you need is time.
 Try not to miss Ishtakameswari temple which can be reached by only hired jeeps as the route is amid deep forest with rocks and waters.
 Also temple is open only from 8 am to 2 pm.
 Next, Akkamahadevi caves.
 Reach here traveling in boat for more than an hour amid huge mountains, classic journey.
 Apart from these two adventurous places, there are several temples with own history, museum and Tiger reserve.
 On the way back, there is even safari but good luck spotting wildlife except monkeys.